Woman in neutral travel outfit with bag showing comfortable intentional packing and travel style

 Rolling clothes rather than folding them saves space and reduces creasing.
 Using packing cubes or simple pouches keeps items organised and prevents overfilling.

-A well-organised suitcase discourages “just in case” packing because you can clearly see what you already have.
+A well-organized suitcase discourages “just in case” packing because you can clearly see what you already have.

 Leave Breathing Room